-Our current general Branch meetings … take place at this same venue on the third Wednesday of every month – starting at 7pm.
-This means our 2019 dates are….
+Our Branch meetings take place at this same venue on the third Wednesday of every month – starting at 7pm.

 Our Branch History … all began on the 17th of March, 1983, at the rather grand Carlton Hotel in Cheltenham, when three local collectors met to discuss the formation of a little card club.
 Things moved swiftly – and by 1986 we were rallying out at Swindon Village Hall in Cheltenham, with several Cartophilic Society luminaries attending!

 At that time we charged 20p to attend meetings and our annual subscriptions were £1; things have changed a little, and we now charge £1.50 as a meeting attendance fee, with annual subscriptions at £5, but we still feel this is great value!

 And, by the way, we are delighted to report that two of our founder members are still very active in the hobby – one has designed the Official Cartophilic Society Convention Card for many years, and the other is currently our Branch Chairman!
 Three cheers for Geoff and Dave.